How to change name in Windows 10: Many users feel like changing their user name in Windows 10 and the reasons to change the username can vary.

 You will have to use the Windows Management Instrumentation Command line to use the information stored in SID to know the value required and then modify it in Registry.

-- Open- command prompt as an administrator
+- Open- Command prompt as an administrator

-- Type – wmic useraccount list full
+- Type – wmic useraccount list full and hit Enter

 - Scroll down and note down the SID values for specific account for which you want to change the name